Hi. I’m Drew Clancy.

-Well, I am passionate about the power of organizations to become great places to work.
+Well, I believe all organizations have the potential to become great places to work.

 And, why is that important?

-35 is the percentage of Americans who were engaged at work in 2019, according to Gallup.
+According to Gallup, 36% percent of Americans were engaged at work in 2021.
 An all-time high, by the way (see graph below).

 There are about 164 million Americans in the workforce.
-65% (100 million Americans!) woke up this morning hoping to survive the day by doing the minimum required or are miserable at work.
+64% (about 100 million Americans!) woke up this morning hoping to survive the day by doing the minimum required or are miserable at work.

 That represents a LOT of unrealized potential and untapped innovation.